 Historically, the IPA has utilized several methods for allocating program capacity when applications exceed category size, including random project selection, quantitative scoring based on qualitative criteria, and applying caps on the capacity allowed for any single applicant.
 However, after considering the purpose of the EEC category, the fact that none of the applicants had prior notice of any project selection method, and the statutory requirement that the IPA progressively expand the EEC category beyond the initial 10% of total ABP capacity, these previously employed project selection methods would be inappropriate, particularly when applied retroactively.
-Instead, the IPA proposes to increase the capacity of the EEC category so as to accommodate all of the projects submitted to Group A on the first day of community solar applications that are pending at the time of the Commission's Final Order in this proceeding.
+Instead, the IPA proposed, and the Commission approved, an increase in the capacity of the EEC category so as to